Learner’s permits allow Indiana residents to practice driving before obtaining a driver’s license.

 If you are between the ages of 16 and 18 and you are not enrolled in a driver education course, you may practice driving with a licensed driver who has valid driving privileges and is at least 25 years of age.
 The licensed individual must be related to the permit holder by blood, marriage, or legal status.
 The spouse must be at least 21 years of age and hold a valid driver’s license.
 The licensed driver must sit in the front passenger seat of the vehicle while the permit holder is driving.

 If you are 18 years of age or older, you may practice driving with a learner’s permit only when accompanied by a licensed driver with valid driving privileges who is at least 25 years of age or with your spouse provided he or she holds a valid license and is at least 21 years of age.

 RENEWING OR REPLACING A LEARNER'S PERMIT

-You may obtain a new learner’s permit once your current permit expires, or replace one that is lost or stolen, by visiting a BMV branch and presenting identification documents.
+You may obtain a renewed learner’s permit after your current learner’s permit expires, or replace one that is lost or stolen, by visiting a BMV branch and presenting identification documents.

 Still Have Questions?
 Contact the BMV